 JIGOO T600 Bed Vacuum Cleaner vs. Dyson V12 Detect Slim

-Don’t have time to read?
-The Winner for Most Homes is the Dyson V12
+The Winner is the Dyson V12

 Dyson V12 Detect Slim Origin Cordless Vacuum Cleaner, Yellow/Iron